LucaDCav/JavaScript_Study_Box_Model/readme.txt

-Module 5 of freecodecamp site on Javascript studies on HTML with CSS - How to use use CSS and the Box Model to create your own Rothko-style rectangular art pieces.
+Module 5 of freecodecamp site on Javascript studies on HTML with CSS - How to use CSS and the Box Model to create your own Rothko-style rectangular art pieces.